Woman looking at computer, stressed out, biting a pencil.

 • Due dates for reports, if awarded

-You may also want to create a section to keep track of all tasks you or your team will need to complete to submit grants on time.
+You may also want to create a section to track all tasks you or your team need to complete to submit grants on time.
 Common tasks include calling a foundation, starting the writing process, or finalizing your narrative drafts.

 Related post: Creating a grant calendar for year-long success